bitigchi/yap/Documentation.md

 ## Listing to-do items

-`yap` displays remaining to-do with item due date `yap` will assume the due date is today if none entered while adding.
+`yap` displays pending to-do with item due date `yap` will assume the due date is today if none entered while adding.

 `yap -c` displays recently completed to-dos.

-`yap -a` displays both remaining and completed to-dos.
+`yap -a` displays both pending and completed to-dos.

 `yap -n` flag will not display the due date.